gatsbyjs/gatsby/docs/docs/processing-payments-with-square.md

 ```

 You'll also need to create some variation of a `PaymentForm` component.
 Square maintains a few [payment form templates](https://github.com/square/connect-api-examples/tree/master/templates/web-ui/payment-form) you can base your component on.
 Try starting with the ["basic" JavaScript file](https://github.com/square/connect-api-examples/blob/master/templates/web-ui/payment-form/basic/sqpaymentform-basic.js).
-They also provide a [running example](https://codesandbox.io/s/4zjrv7kry9?from-embed) using their `basic-digital-wallet` with React.
+They also provide a [running example](https://codesandbox.io/s/4zjrv7kry9?from-embed) using their "basic-digital-wallet" template with React.

 Once that's done, you can use the `SqPaymentForm` object available on the `window` (you get this from the Sqaure JS you called in the `<head>`) and pass it in via props whenever you want the form to show up!
 In the example below, the `PaymentForm` has been added to the `Layout` component from the [default starter](/starters/gatsbyjs/gatsby-starter-default/).